Jayamkondaan: Reception

 The film received positive reviews and was lauded by critics for its simplicity in its presentation.
-The film was described by Sify.com as a "breezy entertainer", with the reviewer taking a liking to the film, comparing Jayamkondaan to the films Run, Sandakozhi, and the Malayalam film Kireedom.
+The film was described by Sify as a "breezy entertainer", with the reviewer taking a liking to the film, comparing Jayamkondaan to the films Run, Sandakozhi, and the Malayalam film Kireedam.
 The script and direction was described as "successful due to straightforward narration and packaging".
 Lekha Washington's performance was praised, citing that she "sparkles as the half sister in a well etched role" and is "the surprise packet and has the credentials to make it big".
 Vinay "looks too thin and fragile" but "adds to the film's energy", while Bhavana has nothing much to do other than "looking prim and proper".
 Out of the comedians, Sify reports that Krishna and Santhanam were more effective than Vivek who at times you feel speaks more dialogues than necessary.
 Praise is also heaped on Athisaya as the small town girl who gets enamored by the rowdy, describing her as a "revelation", while Kishore "fits the bill as the bad guy".

 In unison, Rediff.com also praises the film as a "nice blend of the cinematic and logic".
 The reviewer describes Vinay, "as the protagonist is very comfortable in his role" and that he has "expressive eyes, emotes well, and makes sure his audience isn't disappointed.
 However Lekha Washington is clearly the surprise package", echoing Sify.com's views.
 However it claims that Bhavana, with her "soulful eyes and acting talent, could have done with a meatier role".
 "The film has risen above the clichés as per the review of The Hindu and the reviewer has praised Vinay for choosing this film as his second project".

 Critics claimed that Kannan deserves credit for a "good job" on his story and screenplay.
 Vidayasagar's music was described as is "so-so", there is a feeling that you have heard these tunes before with the "picturisation is nowhere near the high standards set up by the director's guru (Mani Ratnam).
 Rediff claims that Balasubramaniam's camera makes sure the "viewers aren't treated to bizarre angles" and that V. T. Vijayan's editing is "slick and smooth".